MomomeYeah/Micro-Batching/README.md

 * good documentation / comments
 * a well written, maintainable test suite

-## Running the Program with Vagrant
+## Running the Sample Program with Vagrant

+The sample program `micro_batching.py` demonstrates an example usage of the library.

-If you have Vagrant installed, the easiest way to run this program would be:
+If you have Vagrant installed, the easiest way to run this sample program would be:

 * `vagrant up` - provision an Ubuntu 20.04 VM
 * `vagrant ssh` - SSH into the newly-created VM
 * `cd /vagrant` - go to the Vagrant working directory
-* `python3 job_runner.py ` - use `--help` for commandline options
+* `python3 micro_batching.py ` - use `--help` for commandline options

 ## Running Tests